A warm welcome!

 Fondest Memories: The Schocken

-The early Sunday mornings in our little kitchen, with coffee and cigarettes, are among my fondest memories of my father.
+The early Sunday morning hours in our sweet little kitchen, with coffee and cigarettes, are among my fondest memories of my father.

-We would philosophize, debate, and I was allowed to pester him with questions about his past—one that seemed more exciting than anything else, precisely because it felt so far away and hidden behind a wall that seemed impossible to cross.
+We would philosophize and debate, and I was allowed to bombard him with questions about his past — so distant and mysterious, as well as hidden behind a wall that felt impossible to cross.
 At the time, we lived in Munich.
-His birthplace was called Karl-Marx-Stadt back then.
+His birthplace, back then, was called Karl-Marx-Stadt.

-Among the few stories I was able to coax out of my father—he rarely spoke willingly about his youth as a Jewish boy in the 1930s—was one about his walks to “the most beautiful and modern department store in Germany”, the Schocken department store, home to one of the city’s great attractions: an escalator.
+Among the few stories I was able to coax out of him — he rarely spoke willingly about his youth as a Jewish boy in the 1930s — was one about his walks to what he called “the most beautiful and modern department store in Germany”, the Schocken, home to one of the city’s great attractions: an escalator.

-At the checkout, purchases were carefully wrapped and handed to customers along with a quote from Goethe or Rilke.
+At checkout, purchases were carefully wrapped and handed to customers alongside a quote by Goethe or Rilke.
 Decades later, my father could still recite them by heart.

-The Schocken was just a few minutes’ walk from Antonplatz, where my grandfather Julius’s residential and commercial building once stood—between the Red Tower and Theaterplatz.
+The Schocken was just a few minutes walk away from Antonplatz, where my grandfather Julius’s home and commercial residence once stood — between the Red Tower and Theaterplatz, in the heart of what we now call Chemnitz.

 Grandfather Julius